VARUNPA123/EXP.NO.5-Simulation-of-Signal-Sampling-Using-Various-Types/README.md

 # RESULT / CONCLUSIONS
-    Thus, the simulation of signal smampling using ideal sampling, natural sampling and flat-top sampling is carried out successfully.
+    Thus, the simulation of signal sampling using ideal sampling, natural sampling and flat-top sampling is carried out successfully.